DeepExtremes/minicube-generation/minicube-generation/README.md

 These components might be: `s2_l2_bands`, `copernicus_dem`, `de_africa_climatology`, `era5`, `event_arrays`,
 `cci_landcover_map`, `s2cloudless_cloud_mask`, `sen2cor_cloudmask`,
-`unetmobv2_cloudmask`.
+`unetmobv2_cloudmask`, or `earthnet_cloudmask`.
-In case the config generation datects that the minicube already has the latest version of the component, that component will not be updated.
+In case the config generation detects that the minicube already has the latest version of the component, that component will not be updated.
 If there are no components to be updated, no config will be written.
 The configs will be written to the `deepextremes-minicubes` bucket under